Fresheyeball/deconfigured/blog/atlc.md

 So, `f x` has two different options for how the stack is resolved (for now, at least.
-We might make interspersal an option if it was practical :\) - one where `f`'s remaining arguments have prescedence over `x`, and the opposite.
+We might make interspersal an option if it was practical :\) - one where `f`'s remaining arguments have precedence over `x`, and the opposite.
 I call these covariant and contravariant in fifo-style parameter nesting, respectively.

 ### Bonus Monoid Instance